aequitas-aod/prototype-api/README.md

 # prototype-api
 Context Service prototype supporting the aequitas-lib.
-Current version is compatible with D3.1/D4.1.
+Current version is compatible with D3.1/D4.1 and D3.2/D4.2.

 ## Usage:
 * (create venv)